gdotdesign/elm-ui-website/public/docs/guides/drag-and-drop.md

 this guide tries to help you tackle them.

-Most drag and drop functionality in Elm-UI is using the `Ui.Helpers.Drag` module, which is the guide is about.
+Most drag and drop functionality in Elm-UI is using the `Ui.Helpers.Drag` module, which is this guide is about.

 ## Setup
 The module offers a model for a **drag** which keeps track of the mouse start